Grandrath/sidefx/README.md

 ### Effect types

 The first thing we need is an _effect type_ for each side-effect we like to perform.
-Effect types are defined using the `Effect` function that takes a constructor / initialize function as argument.
+Effect types are defined using the `Effect` function that takes an optional name and an optional constructor / initialize function as arguments.

 Here we create an effect type for logging messages: